akilansankaran/akilansankaran.github.io/index.md

 # About Me

 I am a junior at Albuquerque Academy.
-My primary interests are mathematics, chem
+My primary interests are mathematics, piano, and cross-country.
+I enjoy interdisciplinary research and look forward to many more potential research opportunities in STEM throughout high school and college.

 ## Research Projects